Explore and interact with art, artists, and community

 School partnerships reflect the Studio Museum’s deep commitment to schools in Harlem and across New York City.
 Since its founding in 1968, the Museum has prioritized in-school partnerships that focus on connecting artists with the whole school community, including students, parents, educators, and administrators.

-School partnerships engage students in K–12th grade, with transitional learning, alternative education, and continuing education programs.
+School partnerships engage students in Pre-K–12th grade, with transitional learning, alternative education, and continuing education programs.
 We work closely with educators of all disciplines, families, school counselors, afterschool programs, and school leadership to connect to the school ecosystem.
 Each partnership is uniquely built in collaboration with the Museum’s teachers, Artist Educators, and museum education staff.
 Partnerships are informed by the diverse creative practices of the Studio Museum’s innovative group of practicing Artist Educators who facilitate each partnership.